 ✪ Current hospitals across the country are very disparate when it comes to the endowment of medical technology and equipment.
 The provision of such must be undertaken to ensure better treatment of patients, especially away from the Capital.

-✪ There is a high degree of corruption, selective catering with healthcare services, and dishonest practice prevalent all across the sector.
+✪ There is a high degree of corruption, selective catering with healthcare services, and dishonest practices prevalent all across the sector.
 There must be more focus on regulating these practices and stronger legislative action against guilty parties.

-✪ Some regulation on the government’s part to ensure private sector price stability of certain medical equipment such as the increasingly necessary oxy-meters and oxygen cylinders, can go a long way in minimizing fatalities from lack of admittance in hospitals.
+✪ Some regulation on the government’s part to ensure private sector price stability of certain medical equipment such as the increasingly necessary oxy-meters and oxygen cylinders can go a long way in minimizing fatalities from lack of admittance in hospitals.

 ✪ A sizable provision must be set aside for medical research and centers for such research must be established as soon as possible.

-Sartaz Zahir, Content Writer and Sanjir Ali, Senior Business Consultant and Project Manager at LightCastle Partners, have prepared the write-up.
+Sartaz Zahir, Content Writer, and Sanjir Ali, Senior Business Consultant and Project Manager at LightCastle Partners, have prepared the write-up.
 For further clarifications, contact here: [email protected]